 Moving to the Cloud also means that some elements of what used to be your own will be shared with other cloud users.
 These are typically elements of the outliers of your application landscape.
 Security policies are getting more common and better managed at the outlier level and most common threats are already prevented at this level.
 There is also the option of managing the second level at your entry point within the common pool.
 Security concerns are misplaced when one does not understand the range of options and flexibility that are available when making the important decision for Cloud adoption.

 This is typically the Big Bang Vs Phased Approach question.
 Most enterprises today are going the Hybrid way.
 This is also to say that it is a phased approach to a Cloud first policy.
 Most of the new rollouts or new domain applications are looked at from a Cloud first perspective.
 Some of the traditional and non-mission critical workloads like DR and Backup are early contenders for getting onto the Cloud.
 Mission critical transactional applications and reporting applications are usually the last to come on-board into a public cloud setup because of the nature and maturity of the users in both cases.

 How to Choose a Partner?

-This is the million dollar question in the minds of most CIO’s today as they ponder on embarking on the cloud journey.
+This is the million dollar question in the minds of most CIO’s today.
 Selecting an Enterprise Cloud SI is different from traditional IT services players.
 Most of the available options in the market are players with very selective Cloud skills either at the platform level or at some application level.
-Rarely do you get partners who can handle platform, application and management of application delivery on the cloud.
-Managed Cloud partners with defined SLA’s on Hybrid Cloud models are rare but are beginning to emerge as the complexities in the Cloud Application format are slowly broken down.
+Rarely do you get partners who can handle platform, application, and management of application delivery on the cloud?
+Managed Cloud partners with defined SLA’s on Hybrid Cloud models are rare but are beginning to emerge.
+This is because the complexities of the Cloud Application format are slowly broken down.